carbon-language/carbon-lang/clang/docs/LanguageExtensions.rst

 -----------------

-This function-like macro takes a single identifier argument that is the name of a builtin function.
+This function-like macro takes a single identifier argument that is the name of a builtin function, a builtin pseudo-function (taking one or more type arguments), or a builtin template.
 It evaluates to 1 if the builtin is supported or 0 if not.
 It can be used like this:

 .. code-block:: c++